ties2/ComputerVision-DataScience-Master/docs/summary/Deep Learning By Ian/Deep Learning by Ian.markdown

 ---

 This chapter explains why training deep learning models is a numerical challenge.
-Because we use digital computers, which have finite precision, we can only approximate real numbers. [cite_start]This limitation introduces errors that can derail the learning process if not handled correctly[cite: 3331, 3332].
+Because we use digital computers, which have finite precision, we can only approximate real numbers.
+This limitation introduces errors that can derail the learning process if not handled correctly.

 The chapter covers four main topics: